Women Preachers, Elders, and Deacons?

 “Let this mind be in you which was also in Christ Jesus, who, being in the form of God, did not consider it robbery to be equal with God, but made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men.”
 (Philippians 2:5-7)

 Jesus was in the same form as the Father, and Jesus being equal to the Father was not something to be taken - He already had it!
-However, He submitted Himself to the Father and became as a man.
+Instead, He submitted Himself to the Father and became as a man in form and submission.
 Was He inferior to God?
-Paul says not, even though Jesus was in submission to God and remains in submission to God (I Corinthians 11:3).
+Paul says not, even though Jesus was and remains in submission to God (I Corinthians 11:3).

 Moreover, Jesus submitted Himself to His apostles, when He picked up a towel and washed their feet at the last supper (John 13:1-17).
 By doing so, He left us a clear example of true greatness.
-Greatness is not in superiority, or extent of rule.
-True greatness is spiritual, exhibited by humility, love, mercy, and willingness to serve others in need.
-Christ left the greatest example when He died on the cross.
+Greatness is not found in human recognition of carnal superiority or extent of rule.
+True greatness is a spiritual quality, exhibited by humility, love, mercy, and willingness to serve others in need.
+Christ left the most profound example of true greatness, when He gave His life for us on the cross.

-If we see men as being superior to women, just because men are given the responsibility of primary and public leadership, then we are still thinking as carnal, immature, pagan Gentiles:
+If we see men as being superior to women, just because men are given the responsibility of public leadership, then we are still thinking as carnal, immature, pagan Gentiles:

 “Now there was also a dispute among them, as to which of them should be considered the greatest.
 And He said to them, ‘The kings of the Gentiles exercise lordship over them, and those who exercise authority over them are called 'benefactors.'
 But not so among you; on the contrary, he who is greatest among you, let him be as the younger, and he who governs as he who serves.
 For who is greater, he who sits at the table, or he who serves?
 Is it not he who sits at the table?
 Yet I am among you as the One who serves.’”
 (Luke 22:24-27)